 In every day driving the Dacia Logan MCV is largely unremarkable, but that should be taken as credit-worthy rather than a criticism.
 The steering is largely lifeless, the handling benign and body roll reasonably but not brilliantly checked.

 The ride is satisfactory, shining a little over larger road imperfections but struggling with smaller lumps, which send a firm shudder through the cabin when the car is unladen.

-So far we have tested just the 1.0-litre, three cylinder engine.
-It is decent, although it needs to be worked in a narrow rev band to get decent economy and refinement from it.
+The 1.0-litre, three cylinder engine is decent, although it needs to be worked in a narrow rev band to get decent economy and refinement from it.
 If you plan to carry heavy loads regularly, that may mean an alternative powertrain is a better choice.
 Venture much beyond 2200rpm – which you need to do to get best performance from it - and it soon becomes vocal.
 Wind and road noise are also a minor problem at higher speeds.

 However, the gears are well spaced and the manual ‘box smooth.
 In truth, the lowly power and torque figures do not do it justice – with light loads on board, it feels fleet enough.
 Dog owners and school run families, for instance, would be happy enough with their lot; fridge delivery men would not.